 If your product appears to be unique, you may think that because nothing exists in the market that no one has ever thought of it.
 Whilst this might be the case, it may be that others had explored the idea before you and found that whilst there was a gap in the market, there wasn’t a market in the gap.

 However, consumer needs and market opportunities are always changing so you may want to seek expert help early on to help you assess its potential.
-Before you do so, undertake internet searches, not just in your home country but worldwide – see if you can find any evidence of a similar or identical product having been produced previously and assess whether they are on sale today.
+Before you do so, undertake internet searches, not just in your home country but worldwide – see if you can find any evidence of a similar or identical product having been launched previously and assess whether they are on sale today.

 Get friends and family to sample your products, even though your commercial product may differ.
 You need to assess quickly and at zero cost whether it is worth progressing further.
 And ask them to give you truthful rather than kind feedback – not just telling you what they think you want to hear.